Personal training is a rewarding profession; it helps you make a good income and allows you to transform lives.

 A flow chart is a great example of getting a good visual representation of the sort of outcomes your client can realistically look at achieving.

-The key here is to get a solid idea of not only what the client wants, but who they are in terms of traits and abilities that will factor into the challenge level of the process.
+The key here is to get a solid idea of what the client wants and who they are in terms of traits and abilities that will factor into the challenge level of the process.

 You also need to be able to separate goals for reasons.

-What I mean by that is very often, clients will have solid reasons as to why they want your services, but these reasons are mere catalysts.
+What I mean by that is very often, clients will have solid reasons why they want your services, but these reasons are mere catalysts.
 The actual goals, while related, are somewhat different.

 For example, losing x amount of weight may be presented as a goal, but depending on how necessary it is, this weight loss is a reason.